 To clean the molds and algae on a wooden fence with a homemade fence cleaner vinegar solution, here is what you need to do:

 - Cover the nearby plants and areas with plastic

 - Pour vinegar into a spray bottle without any dilution

 - Spray it on the mold and let it be there for several hours

-- Once it has completely penetrated the wooden fence surface, scrub with a bristle brush till all the mildew and mold has disappeared
+- Once it has thoroughly penetrated the wooden fence surface, scrub with a bristle brush till all the mildew and mold have disappeared.

-While doing all the mold cleaning, it is important to stay safe by wearing a respirator or a mask so that you don’t end up inhaling any mold spores.
+While doing all the mold cleaning, it is vital to stay safe by wearing a respirator or a mask so that you don’t end up inhaling any mold spores.